ITensor/website/docs/tutorial/simple_measurement.md

         Sx(s,primed(s));
 </code>

-Here `primed(s)` makes an Index s' which is identical to the Index s but has a prime level of 1.
-This means the library will treat it as a distinct Index, but which can be converted back to `s` by removing the prime later.
+Here `primed(s)` makes an Index &nbsp;`s'` which is identical to the Index &nbsp;`s` but has a prime level of 1.
+The library treats indices with different prime levels as distinct, even if they match otherwise.
+We can convert a primed Index to its original form later by just setting its prime level back to zero.

-This is in fact the convention we use throughout the library: single-site operators are rank 2 tensors with indices S and S', where S is a `Site` Index.
+This is the convention we use throughout the library: single-site operators are rank 2 tensors with indices S and S', where S is a `Site` Index.